DE-RSTC: A rational secure two-party computation protocol based on direction entropy: Proof

 \section{Proof}

-At first, we give the direction entropy of different direction vectors.
-Next, we prove that the player realizes the Nash equilibrium.
+At first, we prove that the player realizes the Nash equilibrium.
 That is, the player reaches the Nash equilibrium when the player's mutual information reaches the channel capacity.
-Then, we prove that the fairness property is held in the proposed protocol.
+Next, we demonstrate the security and fairness of the proposed protocol in detail.